A Time for Mirror Talk

 Do You Have Oily Lips?

-King David referred to flattery as lies rolling off oily lips (Psalm 12:1 MSG).
+King David referred to flattery as lies rolling off oily lips (Psalm 12:2 MSG).
 When we don’t tell each other the truth, we allow the oil of fear to slip us into nice words that will do very little to help our teammate change.
-At this point, we are more worried about their feelings, how they will view us, the relationship – than saying what God put on our hearts to say with love.
+At this point, we are more worried about their feelings, how they view us, the relationship – than saying what God put on our hearts to say with love.

 People may not accept your help, but remember who you are trying to please – God.